oahull0112/ESIFHPC4/Q-Chem/README.md

 ```
 ../get_result.sh > output
 ```
-in the "q1" directory to get the final energy (in order to ensure calculation converges correctly) and wall time.
+in the "q1" directory to get the final energy (in order to ensure calculation converges correctly) and wall time for each job.
 The output of "get_result.sh" (namely, "output") should be returned to NREL.

 In order to run a BrianQC test using one computing node and one GPU per node (let's call it "b11"):
 ```